 - Cooking method

-Describe the meats, vegetables, and sauces using one or two adjectives each to avoid being wordy.
+Describe the meats, vegetables, and pizza sauce using one or two adjectives each to avoid being wordy.

 We do not need an adjective for each ingredient.
 However, aim to describe the most important of these.